opalmedapps/docs/docs/integration/index.md

 #### Basic Authentication with Traefik

-Use the htpasswd utility to create a bcrypt hash, pressing enter when given the opportunity to enter an additional password for the password.
+Use the htpasswd utility to create a bcrypt hash, pressing enter when given the opportunity to enter an additional password for the hash.
 For example:

 ```bash
 echo $(htpasswd -nB hospital_integration_engine) | sed -e s/\\$/\\$\\$/g